Beautiful pairs: Beautiful pairs of pure short exact sequences

-\begin{remark}[Application to ordered abelian groups] By Theorem~\ref{thm:exact} we obtain characterizations of beautiful pairs of products of regular ordered abelian groups with the lexicographic order.
-In particular, we obtain theories of beautiful pairs satisfying beauty transfer for $\Th(\Z^n)$ and $\Th( \Z^n\times \Q)$ corresponding to combinations of the possibilities in Theorem~\ref{thm:DOAG-complete} and Theorem~\ref{thm:pres-complete}.
+\begin{remark}[Application to ordered abelian groups] By Theorem~\ref{thm:exact} we obtain characterisations of beautiful pairs of products of regular ordered abelian groups with the lexicographic order.
+In particular, we obtain beauty transfer for classes in $\Th(\Z^n)$ and $\Th( \Z^n\times \Q)$ corresponding to combinations of the possibilities in Theorem~\ref{thm:DOAG-complete} and Theorem~\ref{thm:pres-complete}.
 The results of the current section apply, as one may use induction on $n$ and the fact that in both $\Z^n$ and $\Z^n\times \Q$, all convex subgroups are definable. \end{remark}